Algebraic solution of tropical optimization problems via matrix sparsification with application to scheduling: Solution to the minimization problem

 With the matrix $\bm{S}=(\bm{S}_{1},\ldots,\bm{S}_{k})$ and the vector $\bm{u}=(\bm{u}_{1}^{T},\ldots,\bm{u}_{k}^{T})^{T}$, we rewrite \eqref{E-xB1u1Bkuk} in the form

 which specifies each solution to be a linear combination of columns in $\bm{S}$.

 Clearly, elimination of a column that linearly depends on some others leaves the linear span of the columns unchanged.
-By eliminating all dependent columns, we reduce the matrix $\bm{S}$ to the matrix $\bm{S}_{0}$ to express any solution to the problem by a linear combination of columns in $\bm{S}_{0}$ as $\bm{x}=\bm{S}_{0}\bm{v}$, where $\bm{v}>\bm{0}$ is a vector of appropriate size, and thus complete the proof. \end{proof}
+By eliminating all dependent columns, we reduce the matrix $\bm{S}$ to the matrix $\bm{S}_{0}$ to express any solution to the problem by a linear combination of columns in $\bm{S}_{0}$ as $\bm{x}=\bm{S}_{0}\bm{v}$, where $\bm{v}>\bm{0}$ is a vector of appropriate size. \end{proof}

 \begin{example} We again consider results of Example~\ref{X-Apq-S} to examine the matrices

 We take the dissimilar columns from $\bm{S}_{1}$ and $\bm{S}_{2}$, and denote them by

 Next, we put these columns together to form the matrix